 James Thomas Snyder is my real name.
 I have used this site primarily to write short essays on political theory, public diplomacy, and propaganda.
 I have used it historically (that is, within the short time that I have created the site) to post, archive and curate my previously published work.
 This site is no longer active and I do not update it regularly.

-I am a Foreign Service Officer with the U.S. Department of State.
+I recently left the U.S. Department of State after serving in Monterrey, Mexico, and Lima, Peru.
 Formerly I served as a defense contractor, member of NATO’s International Staff in Brussels, Belgium, and U.S. Congressional Staff.
 My published work has appeared in Foreign Policy, Military Review, The Hague Journal of Diplomacy, Joint Force Quarterly, Small Wars Review, Public Diplomacy Magazine, the International Herald Tribune, Los Angeles Review of Books, The New York Times, the Los Angeles Times, Internationale Politik and Dissent, among other outlets.
 I have spoken at the U.S. Military Academy at West Point, the National Defense University in Washington, D.C., the University of Copenhagen, Kent State University, and the London Metropolitan University, among other fora.

 I am the author or translator of three books.
 In October 2013, Palgrave Macmillan published my book, The United States and the Challenge of Public Diplomacy.
 In July 2013, I published my book of political theory, American Republic: Essays on the Nature of Politics.
 In 2004 Texas A&M University Press published my translation of Pierre Hazan’s history of the Yugoslav war crimes tribunal, Justice in a Time of War.
 I am a former contributor to cultureshutdown.net, which is concerned about the survival of cultural institutions in Bosnia-Herzegovina.